The Associated PressWednesday, March 21, 2007; 8:22 PM

 "The United States is committed to pursuing a diplomatic solution to the challenges posed by Iran.
 This will require patience and persistence," he told the Senate Banking Committee.

+The U.S. and France are hoping the new sanctions will be adopted by the end of the week, but that goal seemed complicated.
 South Africa, which holds the rotating Security Council presidency, has proposed extensive changes to the resolution _ including eliminating the arms embargo _ and a 90-day "time out" on all sanctions.

 Although the five council powers remained united on their draft, discussion of South Africa's proposals seemed likely to delay a vote.